AcuteRenal Failure

 • Bloody stools

-• Breath odour and metallic taste in the mouth
+• Breath odour and metallic taste in the

 • Bruising easily